Nightwish: 2013–2018: Arrival of Floor Jansen and Troy Donockley with Endless Forms Most Beautiful

-Further lineup changes and Human. :II: Nature.
-(2019–present)
+2019–2023: Further lineup changes and Human. :II: Nature.

 In July 2018, Holopainen stated that he had written "80 or 90%" of the material for Nightwish's next album, which would consist of ten or eleven songs.
 He stated that the inspiration for the new album came from the completion of the 2018 self-titled debut album of Auri, a band he created with Donockley and Johanna Kurkela the previous year.
 Recording would start in July 2019, with a planned spring 2020 release.
 The band would "use the [orchestral] instrumentation in a different way than before", with Holopainen stating, "You want to search for some new ways of using it so that it doesn't end up sounding the same as before".
 Jansen stated in November that she believed the recording process would be similar to Endless Forms Most Beautiful's, for which the band went through lengthy rehearsals before starting to record.

-On July 15, 2019, it was announced by the band that Kai Hahto would be permanently taking over for Jukka Nevalainen as the band's drummer.
-In a statement, Nevalainen explained that while he was managing his insomnia very well and having few issues, he did not want to 'push his luck' by returning to the band as a full-time member.
-He did confirm, however, that he would continue in his role of taking care of band-related business behind the scenes.
+On 15 July 2019, the band announced that Kai Hahto would permanently take over for Jukka Nevalainen as the band's drummer.
+In a statement, Nevalainen explained that while he was managing his insomnia well and having few issues, he did not want to 'push his luck' by returning to the band as a full-time member.
+He did confirm, however, that he would continue to take care of band-related business behind the scenes.

-On October 31, 2019, Floor Jansen confirmed that recording for the new album had been completed.
-On December 18, 2019, it was confirmed that Tuomas Holopainen was at Finnvox Studios mixing Nightwish's upcoming studio album, set for release in the first quarter of 2020.
-Holopainen later confirmed on January 10, 2020, that mixing and mastering for the album had finished and was ready for release, with the album title and other details to be released soon.
+On 31 October 2019, Floor Jansen confirmed that recording for the new album had been completed.
+On 18 December 2019, it was confirmed that Tuomas Holopainen was at Finnvox Studios mixing Nightwish's next studio album, set for release in the first quarter of 2020.
+Holopainen confirmed on 10 January 2020 that mixing and mastering for the album had finished and it was ready for release, with the album title and other details to be released soon.

-The new album's cover and tracklist, along with its title, Human. :II: Nature., were revealed on January 16, 2020, and the album was released on April 10, 2020.
-The first single of the album, titled "Noise" was released on February 7, 2020, with an accompanying music video.
-The second single from the album, "Harvest", was released on March 6, 2020, with a lyric video to accompany its release.
+The new album's cover and track list, along with its title, Human. :II: Nature., were revealed on 16 January 2020, and the album was released on 10 April 2020.
+The first single of the album, titled "Noise" was released on 7 February 2020, with an accompanying music video.
+The second single from the album, "Harvest", was released on 6 March 2020, with a lyric video to accompany its release.
 On the day the album was released, Nightwish released lyric videos for all of the songs on the album.
 The album debuted in the top 10 charts as number one in Finland, Spain, Switzerland and Germany, as well as being charted in other countries including Canada, Austria, Hungary, Poland and the United States.